Updated: March 27, 2023 - 6 min read

 Requirements Elicitation is a core activity of almost all product management processes and approaches which is considering for the elicitation of specific product requirements.
 In other words, the first step of product Requirements Engineering is to examine the problem space and extract the right and real needs (not the ones we assume are probably needed by users and customers).

 Without any exaggeration, the most important phase in software product management is the proper elicitation of the real needs of those who are going to use your product in the future.
 In order to have a successful elicitation experience, product managers need to know the key sources for doing this activity during their projects.
-Stakeholders, documents, and current products are three requirements sources that can provide many useful data such as previous experiences, pains, gains, and current functionalities for product managers.
+Stakeholders, documents, and current products are three requirement sources that can provide many useful data such as previous experiences, pains, gains, and current functionalities for product managers.
 Stakeholders are the people who have a direct or indirect influence on the product.

 They are fantastic resources for eliciting current pains and also their future desires in regards to the product.
 Documents are other great sources for eliciting related requirements.
 Examples of documents are technical documents, marketing documents, business development documents, or other enterprise and market-related documents. that are available for product managers.

-Finally, current products or the competitors’ products are the valuable requirements sources for product managers in order to elicit dissatisfiers and satisfiers requirements.
+Finally, current products or the competitors’ products are valuable requirements sources for product managers in order to elicit dissatisfiers and satisfiers requirements.
 These types of requirements are the ones that must be fulfilled by the product (dissatisfiers) and also explicitly demanded (satisfiers).

 What Are the Requirements Elicitation Techniques